NullSleep/spritekit-exps/README.md

 - If you want to be cross-platform, or have a more complicated game: Use Unity — it’s more powerful and flexible.

 ## SpriteKit functionality:
 SpriteKit provides a lot of extremely useful built-in actions that help you easily change the state of sprites over time, such as move actions, rotate actions, fade actions, animation actions, and more.
-Here you use three actions on the monster:
+Here are some of those actions:
 - SKAction.move(to:duration:): You use this action to make the object move off-screen to the left.
-You can specify how long the movement should take, and here you vary the duration randomly from 2-4 seconds.
+You can specify how long the movement should take.
 - SKAction.removeFromParent(): SpriteKit comes with a helpful action that removes a node from its parent, effectively deleting it from the scene.
-Here you use this action to remove the monster from the scene when it is no longer visible.
-This is important because otherwise you would have an endless supply of monsters and would eventually consume all device resources.
+This is important because otherwise you would have an endless supply of sprites and would eventually consume all device resources.
 - SKAction.sequence(_ :): The sequence action allows you to chain together a sequence of actions that are performed in order, one at a time.
 This way, you can have the “move to” action performed first, and once it is complete, you perform the “remove from parent” action.